alan-turing-institute/autoemulate/docs/community/contributing-emulators.md

 All emulators in AutoEmulate are implemented as `scikit-learn` estimators, making them compatible with scikit-learn's cross-validation, grid-search, and pipeline functionality.
 Have a look at the [scikit-learn estimator developer guide](https://scikit-learn.org/1.5/developers/develop.html#rolling-your-own-estimator) for more details on how to implement a new estimator.

+**Note**: AutoEmulate is designed primarily for static data analysis, leveraging its integration with scikit-learn.
+If you are contributing an emulator for time-series data, keep in mind that it may not perform optimally without additional handling of temporal dependencies, particularly during cross-validation and evaluation.
 ### Core Requirements

 Each emulator class must: